AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 Examples:

-* `deletedonation 1`: Deletes the 1st donation record in the donation record list.
+* `deletedonation 1`: Deletes the 1st donation record in the displayed donation record list.
 * `finddonations 1` followed by `deletedonation 2`: Deletes the 2nd donation record of the 1st donor in the shown donor list.

 ### Finding eligible donors based on blood type: `findeligible`